The application period for the CGEP Faculty Grant Program for 2018-19 is now OPEN

-- At 3-months - a progress report of 2 pages describing work to date and next steps.
+- November 2018 - A progress report of 2 pages describing work to date and next steps.

-- At 6-months - a progress report of 2 pages describing work to date and next steps.
+- March 2019 - A progress report of 2 pages describing work to date and next steps.

-- Additionally, recipients are required to submit within 30 days of the conclusion of the award period copies of any other materials resulting from the project [excel files, PPT decks, fact-sheets, etc], and a financial report.
+- July 2019 - Submit copies of any other materials resulting from the project [excel files, PPT decks, fact-sheets, etc], and a financial report.

 How to Apply